YaoApp/xun/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/YaoApp/xun)](https://goreportcard.com/report/github.com/YaoApp/xun)
 [![Go Reference](https://pkg.go.dev/badge/github.com/yaoapp/xun.svg)](https://pkg.go.dev/github.com/yaoapp/xun)

 Xun Database is an object-relational mapper (ORM), that is written in golang and supports JSON schema.
-Xun providing `query builder`, `schema builder` and `model builder`, can change the table structure at run time, especially suitable for use in Low-Code application.
+Xun providing `query builder` and `schema builder`, can change the table structure at run time, especially suitable for use in Low-Code application.

 The name Xun comes from the Chinese word 巽(xùn).
 It is one of the eight trigrams, a symbol of wind. it also symbolizes the object filled in everywhere.